 Alongside his commercial and editorial commissions, Spencer uses his personal work to experiment with the unexpected and the unusual.
 For example in Canary In A Coalmine, his extraordinary series of modern-day miners, he played around with indirect ways of conveying emotion.
 He likens himself to a filmmaker in creating an overall narrative and he enjoys blurring the boundaries between painstakingly crafted imagery and happenstance.

-Clients include The Art Fund, Channel 4, Evans Cycles, IKEA, Lotto, Royal British Legion, Save the Children, The Scar Free Foundation, Surfers Against Sewage, The Telegraph, TfL, Vogue Italia, and Wilderness Reserve.
+Clients include The Art Fund, Channel 4, Evans Cycles, IKEA, Lotto, National Theatre, Royal British Legion, Save the Children, The Scar Free Foundation, Surfers Against Sewage, The Telegraph, TfL, Vogue Italia, and Wilderness Reserve.